Bonnie L. Hays Animal Shelter

 It’s easy to feel that working with stray and abandoned animals is an impossible task.
 The good news – and what keeps us feeling optimistic – is that we are part of thousands of success stories every year.

 When animals are lost, we work very hard to find their owners.
-Last year, we reunited more than 1200 dogs and cats with their worried families.
+Last year, we reunited almost 1000 dogs and cats with their worried families.
 When owners don’t claim their animals, or when owners relinquish their pets to the shelter, we find adoptable animals loving new homes.

 If we can’t find a home for a cat or dog, we work very closely with a network of shelters and rescue groups in Oregon and southwest Washington that may be able to help.
 We have many placement partners that work with us to rehabilitate and find homes for dogs and cats.
 Unlike most animal shelters that take in stray animals, every healthy unclaimed animal that comes to our shelter finds an adoptive home.
 Most of the animals that have medical and behavioral problems also find loving homes through our adoption program or through our rescue partners.
 We like to say that if you are a stray animal, you are very lucky to live in Washington County.